 - Bursist-joint inflammation: This painful condition impacts the tiny, fluid-crammed sacs known as bursae.

-Treatment: Comfort is the foremost treatment for bursitis.
-Prevent workout to avoid additional damage and get it repaired.
+- Treatment: Comfort is the foremost treatment for bursitis.
+Prevent workouts to avoid additional damage and get it repaired.

 - Dislocated elbow: Toddlers may experience a dislocated elbow called a nursemaid’s elbow if they’re lifted or swung using their forearms.
 Complications can increase if the dislocated elbow pinches or traps the blood vessels and the nerves.